department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 <dd>Austin, TX 78714-9200</dd>
 </div>

-When you apply, please give us:
+When you apply, please provide:

 - Proof of your relationship to the Veteran who served on active duty for at least 30 days at Camp Lejeune (like a marriage license or a birth certificate), **and**